damilarelana/goUrlShortener/README.md

 ```bash
     $ ./main/main -json="pathsData.json"
 ```
 This uses the default json file (`pathsData.json`).
 You can change this file, by providing (your custom json file's full path) to the the `-json` flag i.e. `-json="<pathToJSONFile>"`.
 Test this scenario by pointing browser to `127.0.0.1:8080/urlshort-final-json`.
-The browser should redirect you to `https://github.com/damilarelana/goUrlShortener/tree/master/main`.
+The browser should redirect to `https://github.com/damilarelana/goUrlShortener/tree/master/main`.

 To test `SQLHandler`, you supply the sql database path in the format `<protocol>://<host>:<port>/<database>?dbUser=<dbUserValue>&dbUserPassword=<dbUserPasswordValue>`.
 ```bash
     $ ./main/main -sql="http//127.0.0.1:5432/go_test_db?dbUser=postgres&dbUserPassword=brainiac"
 ```
- Test this scenario by pointing browser to `127.0.0.1:8080/urlshort-final-sql`.
-The browser should redirect you to `https://github.com/damilarelana/goUrlShortener/tree/master/main`
+ This specific local PostgresSQL database instance was tested by pointing browser to `127.0.0.1:8080/urlshort-final-sql`.
+The browser redirects to `https://github.com/damilarelana/goUrlShortener/tree/master/main`
 ***

 ### To Do